ut2k/django-with-react-2020/README.md

 # django-with-react-2020
+React is alreday set up with django and venv is also set up.

-Steps to activate and start workning:
+## Steps to activate and start workning:
 virtualenv venv
 source venv/bin/activate
 python manage.py runserver